-- Jail sentence and judgement for non-payment
+- Jail sentence and judgment for non-payment

-We will ensure that you are able to obtain a support order in the proper amount, and that you will be able to enforce the terms of the order once issued.
+We will ensure that you are able to obtain a support order in the proper amount and that you will be able to enforce the terms of the order once issued.

 For more information about the options available to you, contact The Stout Law Firm, P.L.L.C.
-No matter what assistance you need for your specific circumstances, Angela Stout and our lawyers can help.
+No matter what assistance you need for your specific circumstances, Angela Stout and our Houston child support lawyers can help.